facebook/flow/docs/04-cli.md

   --version          Print version number and exit
 ```

-You can then, further dig into particular COMMANDS by adding using the `--help` flag.
+You can then, further dig into particular COMMANDs by adding the `--help` flag.

-So for example, if you want to know more about how the autocomplete works, you can use this command:
+So, for example, if you want to know more about how the autocomplete works, you can use this command:

 ```
 flow autocomplete --help